SDGforskning/sdg-strings/SDG14_query_action_WoS.md

 TS=
 (
   (
-    ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "design*" OR "propos*" OR "develop*" OR "reform*" OR "improv*" OR "better"
+    ("implement*" OR "establish*" OR "introduc*" OR "adopt*" OR "integrate" OR "integrating" OR "design*" OR "propos*" OR "develop*"
-    OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "framework" OR "agreement*" OR "treaty" OR "treaties"
+    OR "ensur*" OR "enforc*" OR "ratif*" OR "fulfill*" OR "into practice" OR "praxis" OR "negotiat*" OR "reform*" OR "improv*" OR "better"
-    OR "marine stewardship council"
-    OR "regional fisheries management organi?ation$" OR "RFMOs" OR "UNCLOS" OR "convention on the law of the sea" OR "fish stocks agreement"
-    OR "code of conduct for responsible fisheries" OR "CCRF" OR "port state measures agreement"
-    OR "UNFSA" OR "Management of Straddling Fish Stocks" OR "Management of Highly Migratory Fish Stocks" OR "common fisheries policy"
     )
     NEAR/15
-      ("manage*" OR "plan" OR "planning" OR "governance" OR "restor*" OR "stock recovery"
+      ("manag*" OR "plan" OR "planning" OR "governance" OR "restor*" OR "stock recovery"
       OR "sustainab*"
       OR "EBFM" OR "ecosystem approach*"
       OR "maximum sustainable yield*" OR "MSY"
+      OR "marine stewardship council"
+      OR "regional fisheries management organi?ation$" OR "RFMOs" OR "UNCLOS" OR "convention on the law of the sea" OR "fish stocks agreement"
+      OR "code of conduct for responsible fisheries" OR "CCRF" OR "port state measures agreement"
+      OR "UNFSA" OR "Management of Straddling Fish Stocks" OR "Management of Highly Migratory Fish Stocks" OR "deep-sea fisheries guidelines" OR "Management of Deep-sea Fisheries in the High Seas" OR "common fisheries policy"
+      OR "law$" OR "legislation" OR "instrument$" OR "strateg*" OR "policy" OR "policies" OR "framework" OR "agreement*" OR "treaty" OR "treaties"
       )
   )
   NEAR/15